 - Understand the reality of the problem, and

 - Find the best people to solve it.

 Customers don’t need an expensive solution that they believe will do everything.

 Therefore, break down the questions in small pieces.
 Such filtering will remove the huge price for a monolithic solution out of the equation.
 In contrast, you will be able to provide a correct estimate for smaller chunks of work.

-An objective consultation process is not marked by self-interest.
-It’s a result of experience, which helps you gain full control and understanding of what clients need.
+The objective consultation process is not wrapped in unhealthy self-interest.
+It is a result of the experience that helps you gain full control and understanding of what the client wants.

-What’s even more important, you can present this transparent consultancy process to your customers, so that they get an idea of how you’ve come up with prices to what you are selling.
+What’s even more important, you can present this transparent consultation process to your customers, so that they get an idea of how you’ve come up with prices to what you are selling.

-Impartial consulting based on a broader experience model is a powerful addition to the digital agency’s portfolio.
+Impartial consulting based on a broader experience model is a powerful addition to any digital agency’s portfolio.
 It’s also a great sales pitch for face-to-face meetings.